feaselkl/OWASP-Top-10/PITCHME.md

 In .NET, Breeze and NancyFX had JSON deserialization flaws.
 There was also an XML deserialization flaw in DotNetNuke.

-Newtonsoft's JSON.Net parser is relatively safe, but Breeze was vulnerable due to coding choices.
-Breeze configured JSON.Net to use <code>TypeNameHandling.All</code> and had a Tag object in its SaveOptions class:
+Breeze used Newtonsoft's JSON.Net parser (which is safe) in an unsafe way, using `TypeNameHandling.All` on an `Object` type:

 ```csharp
 public class SaveOptions {